SeanHuebl/finance_automation/readme.md

    - Once you have created and modified your copy, update the `spreadsheet_id` variable in the code with your new Spreadsheet ID.
    - The spreadsheet id will be in the URL of the google doc.
 Example: https://docs.google.com/spreadsheets/d/**user_id**/edit?gid=595143441#gid=595143441

+## Google Cloud Project ID:

+- When accessing the project id for the client credentials resource in the google_cloud file.
+The project id will actually be the project number.
+- This can be found by going to the dashboard for the project and clicking on 'project settings'.
+Then update the `PROJECT_ID` variable in the google_cloud.py file with the project #.

 ## Usage

 ### Using Sample CSV Files